25A31A05HH/AIStat_Learn/IBM_BOB_USAGE.md

 Test Again
 ```

-This iterative process helped resolve development issues more efficiently.
+This process helped identify and resolve development issues more efficiently.

 ## 6. Feature Development